haimanm3/Computer-Vision-Face-Detection-Recognition-System/README.md

 ```bash
 jupyter notebook
 ```
-3. In your browser, open the notebook file (`Face-Detection-Recognition.ipynb`) and run cells sequentially.
+3. In your browser, open the notebook file (`faceDetection.ipynb`) and run cells sequentially.

 ---